 National Security Letters typically prohibit a recipient, such as Verizon, from disclosing to any other person that an NSL was received or that the recipient provided information in response to it.
 Until recently, such non-disclosure requirements applied indefinitely.
 The USA Freedom Act, however, required the FBI to periodically review if each NSL recipient could be relieved of the non-disclosure requirements.
-To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of three NSLs-all received in September 2016-are no longer applicable.
+To that end, we have recently received a letter from the FBI advising that the non-disclosure requirement of an NSL-received in March 2014-is no longer applicable.

-We therefore can now disclose that we complied with the three NSLs by providing the name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
-Each NSL sought information regarding one customer selectors.
-We have revised the table above to reflect receipt of these NSLs.
-Content
+We therefore can now disclose that we complied with that NSL by providing the name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
+The NSL sought information regarding one customer selector.